German October: Decision in Moscow

 The decision to attempt a communist revolution was made in Moscow.
 Numerous strikes against the right-wing government of Wilhelm Cuno (Cuno strikes) appeared to be the beginning of revolutionary events.
-The chairman of the Comintern Grigori Zinoviev instructed the KPD on August 15, 1923 to prepare for an approaching revolutionary crisis.
+The chairman of the Comintern Grigori Zinoviev instructed the KPD on August 15, 1923, to prepare for an approaching revolutionary crisis.
 Leon Trotsky expressly agreed to this.
 On August 23, 1923, there was a secret meeting of the Politburo of the Russian Communist Party.
 The Germany expert Karl Radek also advocated an aggressive approach there.
 Joseph Stalin was skeptical.
 The goal of the Soviet plan was that after a victory of the KPD, the highly industrialized "Soviet Germany" would support the economic development of the still predominantly agrarian Soviet Union.
-The seriously ill Lenin no longer played a role.
+The seriously ill Vladimir Lenin no longer played a role.
 At the end of the meeting, a committee of four members of the Central Committee was formed and immediately sent to Germany for illegal work under false identities.
 The members were Radek, Józef Unszlicht, Vasily Schmidt and Georgy Pyatakov.
 Radek was supposed to influence the Central Committee of the KPD to follow the Moscow line, Schmidt was to act as the organizer of the revolutionary cells within the German trade unions, Pyatakov was responsible for general coordination and liaison with Moscow, and Unschlicht was responsible for paramilitary issues and for the formation of a German Cheka planned to operate after the coup.
 The Soviet ambassador in Berlin, Nikolay Krestinsky, was also supposed to unofficially support their underground work.
 He was responsible for the administration of the secret funds (400,000 US dollars) in preparation for the German October.